diegoalarc/GeodesiCL/README.md

 example(N)
 ```

-`PlotLongLat`: To plot using Longitude and Latitude.
+`PlotLongLat`: To plot using Geographic coordinate.
 ```r
 ?PlotLongLat

 example(PlotLongLat)
 ```

-`radians`: Convert separated data in Degrees Minutes and Seconds to Radians.
+`radians`: To convert separated data in Degrees Minutes and Seconds to Radians.
 ```r
 ?radians